PhilipZwanenburg/cpp_advanced_features/examples/ex3/README.md

-This example demonstrates the usage of Doxygen special commands and some mpi features.
+This example demonstrates the usage of Doxygen [Special Commands].

-More detailed information relating to the usage of Doxygen functionality can be found in the [Special Commands] section of the Doxygen manual.

 In this example, the program is run assuming that two processes are available.
 In the case of this not being true (i.e.